duk3luk3/pamserver/README.md

 For full access to PAM, the server must be run as root.

-To create a pam server that is reachable over the network, use the unix socket as a backend to an appropriately secured ssl server behind e.g. nginx.
+To create a pam server that is reachable over the network, use the unix socket as a backend to an appropriately secured ssl server using e.g. stunnel.

 Dependencies
 ============